Norwegian 4x4 Protocol: Proven HIIT to Raise VO2 Max

 4. Training more than 3 times per week

 More is not better with high-intensity interval training.
 The cardiovascular adaptations happen during recovery.
-Overdoing it leads to fatigue accumulation, depressed heart rate variability, and stalled progress.
+Overdoing it leads to fatigue accumulation, depressed heart rate variability, and stalled progress (Meeusen et al., 2013).

 5. Not tracking your heart rate